Code-Institute-Submissions/data-dashboard-3/README.md

 is a link to a PDF file, it should go to the correct PDF file in a new window, without leaving the web page.

+Resized the width of the browser window to see what it looked like.

 ## Deployment

 I will deploy the project to GitHub Pages.